Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Canewdon Church circa 1900

-In occult circles he was highly regarded, and was widely acknowledged as the worlds foremost authority on Witchcraft, Satanism and Black Magick.
-Overtime, many of the days leading Witches, Satanists, Rosicrucian’s, Ceremonial Magicians and other magically inclined people, came from all over England, Europe and the United States to consult with him.
+In occult circles he was highly regarded, and was widely acknowledged as the country’s foremost authority on Witchcraft, Satanism and Black Magick.
+Overtime, many of the days leading Witches, Satanists, Rosicrucian’s, Freemasons, Magicians and other magically inclined people traveled from all over England, Europe and the United States to consult with him.
 As his reputation grew, Old George became just as infamous as Aleister Crowley was in his time.
 He was also known to have encouraged Satanism, which horrified other Craft Elders who considered him a renegade and a disgrace to the craft.

-The Pickingill’s including Old George were renowned for their allegiance to the Horned God and adopted many ancient Craft practices that were not observed in other parts of the country.
+The Pickingill family, including Old George, were renowned for their allegiance to the Horned God and adopted many ancient Craft practices that were not observed in other parts of the country.
 The rites developed by the Pickingill tradition were a unique blend of French and Scandinavian craft practices.
 This was due in part by the influx of French and Flemish weavers into East Anglia, who introduced elements of the Cathar faith and the Old Religion as observed in France during the Middle Ages.
-Old George used a basic format for each of his covens, but he was always re-writing, revising and introducing new concepts into their rituals, therefore each of his nine covens though similar, none were exactly the same.
+Old George used a basic format for each of his covens, but he was always re-writing, revising and introducing new rituals, therefore each of his nine covens although similar, were not exactly the same.

 Aside from his famous “Nine Covens”, there was a more sinister side to “Old George” for which he became notorious.
 Old George had an intense dislike for Christianity and local authority.
 He openly campaigned for the overthrow of the Christian Religion and the establishment in generally.
 Some claim he even collaborate with Satanists, because he believed that by promoting Satanism, he was helping to ensure the destruction of the Christian church.
 This brought him into conflict with other Craft Elders who strongly objected to his activities.

-Contrary to popular belief for many misinformed articles were sensationalized in the Press during those times.
-Witches do not believe in “devil-worship”, nor do they invoke Satan during ritual to carry out evil deeds.
+Contrary to popular belief, for many misinformed articles are commonly sensationalized in the Press, witches do not believe in “devil-worship”, nor do they invoke Satan during ritual to carry out evil deeds.
 Satan and the Devil are by-products of Christianity and have nothing to do with the Old Religion.
 The Old Religion was being practiced well before Christianity came along.
 This in mind, the other Craft Elders had good cause for objecting to what “Old George” was advocating, preferring secrecy and discretion to the unwanted attention he was arousing.

 Sources